bongtrop/hbctool/README.md

 > For Android, the HBC file normally locates at `assets` directory with `index.android.bundle` filename.

+## Support

+hbctool currently supports only Hermes Bytecode version 74.

 ## Contribution

 Feel free to create an issue or submit the merge request.
 Anyway you want to contribute this project.
 I'm very happy about it.

-However, please run the unittest before submit the pull request.
+However, please run the unit test before submiting the pull request.

 ```
 cd hbctool
 python test.py
 ```

-I use poetry to build this tool, For building tool, simply execute:
+I use poetry to build this tool.
+To build it yourself, simply execute:

 ```
 poetry install